ImageMagick/Usage-Markdown/distorts/index.md

 The list of numbers (arguments) to a distortion can also be read from a file by using a '`@filename`' syntax, just as you can input text for things like "`-annotate`" and "`label:`" (see [Escape Characters in Text Arguments](../text/#escape_chars)).

-For example you can specify a distortion like this...
+For example, you can specify a distortion like this...

 ~~~{.skip}
 convert input.png  -distort Perspective '@file_of_coords.txt' output.png